rust-lang/rust/doc/adding_lints.md

 }
 ```

+Running our UI test should now produce output that contains the lint message.

 ### Adding the lint logic

-Writing the logic for your lint will most likely be different from this example,
+Writing the logic for our lint will most likely be different from this example,
 so this section is kept rather short.

 Using the [`check_fn`][check_fn] method gives us access to [`FnKind`][fn_kind]